Heater hose burst on the highway at night 140 km away from civilization.

-Every time I promised to myself that I will never touch one of these freaks again, and every time I bought another one!
+Every time I promised to myself that I will never touch one of those freaks again, and every time I bought another one!

 And even I only bought a "low mileage, well looked after, one owner, meticulously maintained" examples - they still broke down on me, even though I maintained them even better than the original owners.

 I used to be a Volvo truck mechanic for years in NZ, but... oh boy...
 I give up.
 To hell with them.
 As much as their trucks and buses are good, their cars are a total nuisance.

-To be fair, Volvo people are clever enough to use some reliable (made in Japan) electronics, not that horrible, unspeakable VDO cr*p, created by a sick brain (if any!), that will fail if not every week, then every second week (ignition cartridges, does anyone have good comments on them?)
+To be fair, Volvo people are clever enough to use some reliable (made in Japan) electronics, not that horrible, unspeakable VDO cr*p, created by a sick brain (if any!), that will fail if not every week, then every second week (SAAB ignition cartridges, anyone want to put a good word for them?).

 I came from a family of construction designers/engineers.
 When I look at Saab design, I want to cry.
 Saab engineers!
 You went to Uni, right???
 Why not use the knowledge and skills to create something DECENT???

-Those of you, Swedish Bricks enthusiasts, keen to "keep them running" - it is about time you wake up to reality and stop pouring your money and time into that black hole that is called "Quality European cars".
+Those of you, Swedish Bricks enthusiasts, keen to "keep them rolling" - it is about time you wake up to reality and stop pouring your money and time into that black hole that is called "Quality European cars".
 "Quality" is not anywhere near them.
 I don't want to be a part of this insanity anymore.
 The more money and care you put in that b*****d, the more it wants, and it betrays you at the most unsuitable time.